stat545ubc-2024/assignment-b3-juliekmunkvad/README.md

----
-title: "Steam Games Explorer - README"
-output: github_document
----

-# Steam Games Explorer
+# Gaming Meets Data: Steam Insight

 Welcome to the application for **Gaming Meets Data: Steam Insights**!
 This project is a Shiny app that enables users to interactively explore and analyze data from Steam's gaming platform using the data set steam_games from the `datateachr` package.
 Through this app, users can gain insights into review trends, analyze missing data, and filter games based on various criteria.